 My kids helped.
 Seeing them run every day was the primary inspiration that made me run.
 If they hadn’t taken up athletics I don’t think I would have recovered from my August disaster.
 Training and running with them and shaming them into running faster than their out of shape dad is still my primary motivation for training.

 Diet played a big role.
 I went off red meat, cheese, eggs, nuts and chocolates for over a year.
 All good things.
 That combined with the heavy training led to a drop of 15% of my total body weight.
-I came down to 86.7 kgs from a shade over 100 kgs.
+I dropped down to 86 kgs from just over 100 kgs.

 Buying shoes for kids in the club taught me a great deal about cushioning and the difference it makes.
 We went from Rebook to Nike to Sketchers to Adidas to New Balance and then hung on to the tech boost technology from the German shoe manufacturer.